lmorchard/blog.decafbad.com/_posts/2005-12-14-hacking-delicious-is-a-real-book.markdown

 It took me awhile to [say much at all][real] about my first book.
 I was so excited to have been given the opportunity that I didn't want to jinx it with a stray mouth-aimed foot.
 But, it looks like there's already a page over at Wiley for this second book of mine and I've already gotten a few questions about it.

-So, yeah, it looks like I'm back to work on a book againâ€”slaving away at my basement desk over a hot Microsoft Word document.
+So, yeah, it looks like I'm back to work on a book again—slaving away at my basement desk over a hot Microsoft Word document.
 It's a hard life, being asked to do [what I've always wanted to do][trans].
 (Of course, now my problem is making sure I manage to do it all **on time**!)

 One interesting thing about the projected release date for the book, though, is that the girl and I will likely be [just getting married][married] or off enjoying our honeymoon when it hits the shelves...